Rock climbing in Gariwerd

 You can rock climb in Gariwerd at more than 100 designated areas, including 13 bouldering areas.
 Most sites contain multiple different climbs within them.
 See the maps showing the approximate location of these areas or view this list of designated climbing and bouldering areas.

-Yes, it will be.
+Yes, a section of it will be.
 Upper Taipan Wall was assessed and found to have cultural values.
-However, through discussions with Traditional Owners, who worked with the Gariwerd Wimmera Reconciliation Group, alternate access points and other mitigation measures were identified and agreed as suitable for allowing access.
-Once these measures have been put in place, Upper Taipan Wall will be a designated rock climbing area.
-The same conditions such as the rock climbing permit will apply (when the permit system is available).
+However, through discussions with Traditional Owners, who worked with the Gariwerd Wimmera Reconciliation Group, alternate access points and other mitigation measures were identified and agreed as suitable for allowing access to the northern section of the wall.
+As a result, some climbs in the area have been re routed and some are closed.
+Please ensure you read this Information Sheet (PDF) before climbing at Taipan Wall.

 Will other sites be open to rock climbing in the future?

 The plan includes a list of other possible rock climbing sites that can be assessed to see whether they are suitable for rock climbing in the future.
 Which sites are assessed and when will depend on resourcing into the future.
 Parks Victoria has identified funding for continuing assessments of priority areas in the first 12 months.
-We will work with climbing representatives to identify these areas.
+We will work with climbing representatives through CVAC/Climb Victoria to identify these areas.